MaissiMies/sheet_music_reader/README.md

 ### Note Detection Problems
 - Make sure the sheet music is clear and well-scanned
-- Verify that Audiveris is properly installed and configured
+- Verify that Java 11 or higher is installed and accessible
-- Check the AUDIVERIS_PATH environment variable is set correctly
+- Check if the Audiveris directory is present in the project root
-- Ensure Java 11 or higher is installed and accessible
+- Ensure you have sufficient permissions to execute the Audiveris batch file

 ## License